gcgarner/IOTstack/docs/Updates/index.md

 2. backup your current settings: `cp docker-compose.yml docker-compose.yml.bak`
 3. check `git status` for any local changes you may have made to project files, ignore any reported "Untracked files".
 Save and preserve your changes by doing a commit: `git commit -a -m "local customization"`.
 Or revert them using: `git checkout -- path/to/changed_file`.
 4. update project files from github: `git pull origin master -r`
-5. recreate the compose file: `./menu.sh`, select Build Stack, don't change selections only press enter to build, and then exit.
+5. recreate the compose file and Dockerfile:s: `./menu.sh`, select Build Stack, don't change selections, press enter to build, and then exit.
 4. get latest images from the web: `docker-compose pull`
 5. rebuild localy created images from new Dockerfiles: `docker-compose build --pull --no-cache`
 6. update running containers to latest: `docker-compose up --build -d`